PB-Sandwich/32bitloader/apps/readme.md

 ```
 ## C
 An example of a simple c program makefile that links to goblibc.
-This assumes that you are only using one file and it's called `main.c`
+This assumes that you are only using one file and it's called `main.c`.
+It also links to the global linker file which should be fine fo all apps

 ```makefile